 Purchasing a second hand house for removal

-Will you need a Resource Consent?
+Do I need Resource Consent?

-A Resource Consent is a separate process from the building consent and without it you will not be able to relocate your house.
+A Resource Consent is a separate process from the Building Consent and without it you will not be able to relocate your house.

-Resource Consent Considerations
+Resource Consent considerations

 - The suitability of the building for reuse;